africanbushman/our-first-website/README.md

 ## Setup/Installation Requirements

-* Download link and choose either Mac, Windows or Android Version
+* Download link and choose either unix systems, Windows or Android Version
 * Sign Up and confirm your credentials
 * Once you sign up you can choose your preferences
 * Wait for a potential match